Mercedes A-Class saloon - Interior & comfort

 The Premium equipment line costs almost £1,000 more, but includes all of the above and makes both screens 10.25 inches.
 Other features include a stereo upgrade (to Mercedes' mid-range system), keyless entry, 64-colour ambient lighting, illuminated door sills and a rear armrest.
 Up the ante again (by spending a further £1,200) and you benefit from everything above and memory front seats, a panoramic sunroof and adaptive LED headlights that adjust for oncoming traffic and the road conditions.

-Mercedes has launched its latest infotainment system with the A-Class, so not only does it outshine most rivals, it's also more powerful than the systems fitted in the range-topping Mercedes S-Class limousine.
+Mercedes launched its then range-topping infotainment system with the A-Class, so not only does it outshine most rivals, it's also more powerful than the systems fitted in the last-generation Mercedes S-Class limousine.
 The larger screens are a worthwhile upgrade to take advantage of the latest software and both Android Auto and Apple CarPlay are available as part of a £400 Advanced Smartphone package that also includes a wireless charging pad.

 While it's likely to improve as updates are rolled out, we found Mercedes' MBUX voice control system slightly less successful.
 Its party trick is that it's activated by saying "Hey Mercedes", rather like smartphones' "Okay Google" function.
 You can then ask it to carry out operations like adjusting the climate control or navigating to a point of interest, but we found it recognised our commands less than half the time.